 It takes quite a bit to make your home operate and there are several decisions to be made.
-Boehmers/Cronin Emery Service Experts is here to try and make one of those decisions a simpler one: furnace VS heat pump.
+Boehmers/Cronin Emery Service Experts is here to help make one of those decisions an easier one: heat pump versus furnace.

 How do you get started?
 With where you live.

-A heat pump and furnace can both be your home’s heating system but a heat pump functions best when the typical winter temperature is higher than 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in a region with bitter winters or where the typical winter temperature is less than 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.
+A heat pump and furnace can both be used to heat your home but a heat pump works best when the typical winter temperature is higher than 50 degrees Fahrenheit, like in Florida or Southern California.
+If you live in an area with bitter winters or where the average winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best choice.

-Regardless of where you live, you can always choose a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it into your home.
-This is why when temperatures start to drop under 50 degrees Fahrenheit, it becomes harder for a heat pump to provide sufficient heat to your home to keep you warm and comfortable.
+Regardless of where you live, you can always use a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it into your home.
+This is why when temperatures begin to drop under 50 degrees Fahrenheit, it becomes harder for a heat pump to provide adequate heat to your home to keep you warm and comfortable.

-Still deciding which heating system is right for you?
+Still not sure which heating system is right for you?
 No sweat!
 Call Boehmers/Cronin Emery Service Experts at 519-804-1617 and we’ll come out to go over your options and provide you a no-charge in-home estimate.
 We look forward to hearing from you!